 Exit here for Kyoto Botanical Garden, Kyoto Concert Hall and Notre Dame University.

-Exit here for Kitaoji Bus Terminal, Kitaoji Vivre department store, Otani University and the Daitokuji Temple complex.
-Daitokuji is considered one of the five great Zen temples in Kyoto and consists of 22 subtemples, four of which are open to the public.
-These are famous for their contemplative rock gardens.
+Exit here for Kitaoji Bus Terminal, AEON MALL Kitaoji, Otani University and the Daitokuji Temple complex.
+Daitokuji is a major Rinzai Zen temple complex with many subtemples, several of which are known for their contemplative dry landscape gardens.

 K06 Imadegawa Station

-Exit here for the northern entrance to Gosho Imperial Palace Park, Doshisha University, and Shokokuji Temple, another one of the five great Zen temples of Kyoto.
+Exit here for the northern entrance to Gosho Imperial Palace Park, Doshisha University, and Shokokuji Temple, the second of the Kyoto Gozan, the five leading Rinzai Zen temples in medieval Kyoto.

 K07 Marutamachi Station